StuartsProjects/StuartsProjects.github.io/_posts/2020-02-20-just-how-long-can-a-sensor-battery-last.md

 **Update:** June 20th 2020: After 6 months of operation the 155mAhr battery has dropped from 4218mV to 3898mV.
 Its dropped only 30mV in the last month.

 **Update:** August 20th 2020: After 8 months of operation the 155mAhr battery has dropped from 4218mV to 3858mV.
 Its dropped only 40mV in the last 2 months.

+**Update:** 20th November 2020: Its been running for 11 months now.
+The battery has in that time dropped from 4218mV to 3768mV.
+Its dropped 90mV in the last 3 months.

 Stuart Robinson